Building communities in Vanuatu

 For as long as I can remember, I’ve always liked to help others, especially those who are less fortunate.

-We tend to take so much for granted living in a country like Australia and I quickly came to realise that by helping others, you’re also helping yourself; it brings about a certain contentment which money can’t buy.
+We tend to take so much for granted living in a country like Australia, and I quickly came to realise that by helping others, you’re also helping yourself.
+It brings about a certain contentment that money can’t buy.

-Earlier in my career, during my travels to countries like Vanuatu & India and other parts of Asia & South America I realised that people can be genuinely happy with so little.
-Seeing this first hand I think helped to give me some perspective on things and perhaps even a healthier outlook on life.
+Earlier in my career, during my travels to countries like Vanuatu, India, and other parts of Asia and South America, I realised that people can be genuinely happy with so little.
+Seeing this firsthand gave me some perspective and perhaps even a healthier outlook on life.

 So when my church pastor asked me if I wanted to help him out with some locals in Vanuatu after a local had reached out to him, I jumped at the chance.

-Made up of about eighty islands that stretch over 1200 kilometers, Vanuatu is a true tropical paradise with incredible beaches and lots of friendly & humble people.
-We tend to take a lot of things for granted living in Australia.
-It’s amazing to me how the people of Vanuatu live happily with so little.
-They seem to understand that people are what makes life great and that strong relationships are what truly fulfils us as humans.
+Made up of about eighty islands stretching over 1,200 kilometres, Vanuatu is a true tropical paradise with incredible beaches and warm, humble people.
+We tend to take a lot for granted in Australia, but the people of Vanuatu live happily with so little.
+They seem to understand that it’s people, not possessions, that make life great and that strong relationships are what truly fulfil us as humans.

-We also made it easier for a small community of about twelve families to access clean water by fundraising back in Australia to supply a 3,000 litre water tank they could use to store water.
-Previously, they had to walk quite a fair way down a steep slope to access water in a spring fed stream.
-It was quite a distance and a bit dangerous to boot!
+To help a small community of about twelve families access clean water, we fundraised in Australia to supply a 3,000-litre water tank for storage.
+Previously, they had to walk quite a distance down a steep slope to collect water from a spring-fed stream—an exhausting and sometimes dangerous task.

-While being in Vanuatu was great, my trip was still lots of hard work.
-After a few days of getting stuck in and trying to be helpful it starts to dawn on you how strangely and deeply satisfying it is.
-It sort of creeps up on you that you feel more content and more balanced.
+While being in Vanuatu was an incredible experience, the trip was also a lot of hard work.
+But after a few days of getting stuck in and trying to be helpful, it starts to dawn on you how deeply satisfying it is.
+That feeling of contentment and balance sort of creeps up on you.

-As part of our ongoing efforts to help the people of Vanuatu more closely, we will be bringing three teenagers over to Brisbane in the near future to take part in a ten day youth camp.
-Through fundraising activities we’ll fund their passports, visas, flights and all expenses while they’re here.
-They’ll be sure to make some great new friends, have fun and maybe even go home and be more inspired to study hard and make good choices.
+As part of our ongoing efforts to support the people of Vanuatu, we’ll be bringing three teenagers to Brisbane for a ten-day youth camp.
+Through fundraising, we’ll cover their passports, visas, flights, and all expenses while they’re here.
+They’ll make great new friends, have fun, and hopefully return home feeling inspired to study hard and make good choices.

-I’ve already started work on getting them passports, visas and airfares.
-Thankfully we have a generous church community where raising the money won’t be too much of a problem.
+I’ve already started working on their passports, visas, and airfares.
+Thankfully, we have a generous church community, so raising the money shouldn’t be too much of a challenge.
 Stay tuned for the next update!

 chat icon